Rishikesh973/DTMF-Receiver-Logic-Synthesis-and-Physical-Design-/README.md

 ## 2.8.
 Final Sign-off and Generating GDS file

-After all optimization and analysis check DRC, Timing and Signal Integrity if present clear it and in >file>save>GDS and give a name the GDS file can sent to the foundry to Fabricate
+After all optimization and analysis check DRC, Timing and Signal Integrity if present clear it and in >file>save>GDS and give a name the GDS and the file can sent to the foundry to Fabricate.
 ---